benbraou/flex-layout-wiki/API-Documentation.md

 ## JavaScript API (Imperative)

 Most of the **@angular/flex-layout** functionality is provided via Directives.
-The Flex-Layou API, however, does publish three (3) important features important for programmatic purposes:
+The Flex-Layout API, however, does publish three (3) features for programmatic purposes:

 * **ObservableMedia**: <br/> Injectable Observable used to subscribe to MediaQuery activation changes.<br/>
 `constructor(public watcher$:ObservableMedia ) { watcher$.subscribe(...); }`